-This Traditional Southern Iced Sweet Tea is a refreshing home-brewed sweet tea made from black tea and boasts of great hints of lemon and a whole lot of sweetness—just like they like it down south!
+This Traditional Southern Iced Sweet Tea recipe is a refreshing home-brewed sweet tea made from black tea and boasts hints of lemon goodness and a whole lot of sweetness---just like they like it down south!
 The perfect drink for the sunniest of days regardless of the season!
 A true Southern staple, where conversations cannot exist without a good glass of sweet tea.

 While you can use any brand of black tea that you prefer, I find that the Lipton brand of tea serves the best variation of sweet tea, in my opinion.
 Oh and they actually have an organic version which makes things even better for me since I'm all about eating healthier and living a healthier lifestyle.

 I remember growing up and seeing my Grandma and other relatives use the Lipton brand, so I guess that it's a staple at this point-----a staple for me anyway.